5 reasons to join an outdoor adventure club

 Rock climbing at Harrison’s Rocks

-I’m strapped into a harness clinging onto the side of a rock face like a barnacle stuck to the hull of a boat.
+Harrison's Rocks I’m strapped into a harness clinging onto the side of a rock face like a barnacle stuck to the hull of a boat.
 One piece of rope, my trusty belayer and my adrenaline-fuelled muscles are all that are keeping me from falling to certain death.
-(Ok maybe just a broken leg or two – I’m only a couple of metres off the ground after all, but I might as well be hanging off the top of the Eiffel Tower).
+(Ok maybe just a broken leg or two … Continue reading Rock climbing at Harrison’s Rocks

 Cultivating a growth mindset